Jetmate/hackclub/workshops/pico-8/README.md

  print(1)
 end
 ```
 If the boolean between the `if` and `then` is `true` then the up to `end` is run.
-Otherwise, Pico just skips the whole expression.
+Otherwise, Pico-8 just skips the whole expression.
 This becomes very powerful when you combine it with the `btn` function, which returns a boolean depending on whether a button is pressed.
 We can consult the cheatsheet to find out more:

 ![asset